 This has everything you want, from exotic locations to Nazi-fighting to high adventure where the very fate of the world hangs in the balance.
 If you can’t go on an actual epic quest with your dad on Father’s Day, watching this may be the next best thing.

 Relationships with fathers can be tricky and fraught with emotion.
 Few are as tangled as the one between Jake Shuttlesworth (Denzel Washington) and his son, Jesus (NBA star and rookie actor Ray Allen), in Spike Lee’s 1998 film, He Got Game.

 Jake is a convicted felon, serving time for accidentally killing his wife, Jesus’ mother, in front of the boy.
-The younger Shuttlesworth also happens to be the top high school basketball player in the country.
+The younger Shuttlesworth also happens to be the country’s top high school basketball player.
 A shady governor grants Jake temporary parole to convince his son to play for the politician’s alma mater.

 An obvious comment on corruption in politics, sports, and education, the strained, raw father-son relationship forms the center of He Got Game.
 Two terrific turns from the lead actors help make it one of Lee’s most accessible films.

 Not all cinematic father figures are actual biological dads.
 Such is the case with Peter Bogdanovich’s 1973 Paper Moon.

 Whether or not Ryan O’Neal’s Depression-era con man, Moses Pray, is the father of his real-life daughter Tatum O’Neal’s young orphan, Addie Loggins, is a question that hangs over the movie.
 But whether or not there are any real blood ties, their bond is true, and the two form an unlikely partnership.

 A sweet and mischievous road movie that follows the mismatched pair, it’s also the story of a life-altering journey for both.